psybits/gopsydose/README.md

 If you're running Linux or another UNIX-like OS with GNU Watch, you can do:

-`watch -n 300 gopsydose -get-times`
+`watch -n 60 gopsydose -get-times`

-This will run the command every 5 minutes and show you the latest results.
+This will run the command every minute and show you the latest results.

 There is a limit set in a config file about how many dosages you can do,